ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat3.md

 ### 6. Uuden käyttäjän rekisteröitymisen testit

-Tee User storylle *A new user account can be created if a proper unused username and a proper password are given* seuraavat skenaariot ja niille sopivat stepit:
+Tee user storylle *A new user account can be created if a proper unused username and a proper password are given* seuraavat skenaariot ja niille sopivat stepit:

 <pre>
 Feature: A new user account can be created if a proper unused username and password are given